Introduced in 0.5.0

 In the first example, Dokku will then mount the shared contents of

 /app/storage inside the container.
 The mount point is not relative to your app's working directory, and is instead relative to the root (

 /) of the container.
 Mounts are only available for containers created via

 run and by the deploy process, and not during the build process.
 In addition, the host path is never auto-created by either Dokku or Docker, and should be an explicit path, not one relative to the current working directory.

-/storagepath within the container had pre-existing content, the container files will be overrwritten.
+/storage path within the container had pre-existing content, the container files will be over-written.
 This may be an issue for users that create assets at build time but then mount a directory at the same place during runtime.
 Files are not merged.

-Once you have mounted persistent storage, you will also need to restart the application.
+Once persistent storage is mounted, the app requires a restart.
 See the process scaling documentation for more information.

 You can get a report about the app's storage status using the